4. Monitoring, evaluation, accountability and learning (MEAL) for GiE

 CARE’s Strategic Impact Inquiry (SII)

-CARE’s SII is rights-based action research that uses processes of critical inquiry to build new knowledge and accountabilities among staff, partners, allies and the communities affected by CARE’s work.
-It aims to understand the impact our humanitarian response work is having on the short- and long-term dynamics of gender inequality in the communities we serve.
-Further guidance and examples of the SII can be found here.
+CARE’s SII is rights-based action research.
+It uses processes of critical inquiry to build new knowledge and accountability among staff, partners, allies and the communities affected by CARE’s work.
+It aims to understand the impact our humanitarian response work is having.
+It focuses on the short- and long-term dynamics of gender inequality in the communities we serve.
+Guidance and examples of the SII can be found here.

 Applying Feminist Principles to MEAL at CARE Canada Guidance Note